bschollnick/QuickBBS/docs/design documents/filetypes_design.md

 start) or `{}` (the empty-DB startup state, see below) — or when `force=True`.
 The reset of `_filetypes_dict` to `None` happens unconditionally once the decision to reload is made, then `get_ftype_dict()` repopulates it.
-This is the only way the in-memory copy is ever refreshed (§1.2).
+This is the only way the in-memory copy is ever refreshed (Section 1.2).

 Guarding on `not _filetypes_dict` rather than `_filetypes_dict is None` matters: the empty-DB startup path (`AppConfig.ready()` running against a test DB with no rows yet)